HolyCorn-Software/finance/finance-changes.md

 .

-Improved the record execution algorithm, making sure records are moved to the hot collection
+Improved the record execution algorithm, making sure previous errors of payment records are overruled when executed